paumkim/ZomiDictionary/ROADMAP.md

 # Project Roadmap
+The initial project began in 2007, approximately 18 years ago, but we were able to launch it publicly only in recent years.
 The Zomi Dictionary project is a long-term initiative to preserve and promote the Zomi language.
 Here’s our roadmap for the next 18 months:

 ---